- How much does it cost to keep the units running?

 - What is your medical research policy?

 Currently all of the care and support for young people with cancer, and the education and awareness we provide costs just over £9 million per year.
-But right now, for every young person we currently reach, there’s another we can’t.
-We’re working hard with our incredible supporters to raise more than £20 million every year by 2020 to make sure we reach every young person with cancer who needs us.
+But right now, we can’t reach every young person who needs our support.
+We’re working hard with our incredible supporters to make sure we can.

 I’m worried I might have cancer.
 What shall I do?
 I’m concerned that my doctor won’t take me seriously

 If you are worried about your health, try not to keep it to yourself – talking to friends and family can really help.
 So can talking to a professional – like your own doctor or a nurse at your school, university or a walk-in centre.
 For more information, please visit the Get Help section of our website.